 Annuities payable: The Foundation's split interest agreements consist of charitable gift annuities, charitable remainder annuity trusts, charitable remainder unitrusts, and deferred gift annuities.
 The carrying value of these assets is consistent with the accounting policies for investments of the Foundation.
 The annuities payable to beneficiaries resulting from these agreements are reported as a liability at the present value of the estimated future payments to be distributed over the beneficiaries' lives.
 The Foundation recalculates the present value of these payments through the use of Internal Revenue Service (IRS) discount rates and IRS life expectancy tables.
-The current portion of the annuities payable recorded on the statements of financial position is \$6,231 and \$5,798 as of June 30, 2021 and 2020, respectively.
+The amount due in the next 12 months of the annuities payable recorded on the statements of financial position is \$5,894 and \$6,231 as of June 30, 2022 and 2021, respectively.